bitrix24/b24restdocs/api-reference/catalog/product/offer/catalog-product-offer-download.md

 ## Response Handling

-HTTP Status: **200**
+HTTP status: **200**

-A file is returned based on the provided parameters.
+The response returns a file based on the provided parameters.

 ### Returned Data